cladley/sudoku-game/README.md

 list I then compare with all valid numbers and extract numbers that have not been used yet.
 I pick a number at random from this list and place in the squre and then move to the next empty square.
 If I do not have anymore valid numbers to place and I have not reached the end of the board, this means that the board is incorrect.
-With this, I go back to the previous square I was at try and different number.
+With this, I go back to the previous square I was at and try a different number.
 This is called a recursive backtracking algorithm.

 ## Instructions for use